 • Columbo

-• Armeni
+• Armeni Beach

 • Ammoudi

-You can get to the Kantharos beaches rom the Agios Ioannis Church and the Katharos Lounge vegan meze bar.
+You can get to the Kantharos beaches from the Agios Ioannis Church and the Katharos Lounge vegan meze bar.
 It’s free to visit, but you won’t find any umbrellas, shops or sun beds here, it’s that isolated!

-All the beaches are rocky, there’s hardly any sand and swimming isn’t recommended at Kantharos.
-Cape Columbo and Baxedes are more swimmer friendly.
+All the beaches are rocky, there’s hardly any sand, and swimming isn’t recommended at Kantharos.
+Cape Columbo and Baxedes are more swimmer-friendly.

 Note that there aren’t any stairs to get to most of the beaches.

-9> Find the 4 bells of Oia – Agia Ekaterini
+9. Find the 4 bells of Oia – Agia Ekaterini

-Another photography spot, the 4 bells of Oia with the island of Therasia in the background draws hordes of visitors.
+Another photography spot, the 4 bells of Oia with the island of Therasia in the background, draws hordes of visitors.

 Located quite close to Oia castle, it is another thing best visited at sunrise.

-10> Hike to Fira (Thira) via Imerovigli
+10. Hike to Fira (Thira) via Imerovigli

-We chose to stay at Cocoon suites in Imerovigli as the views of the caldera here were unmatched.
+We chose to stay at Cocoon Suites in Imerovigli as the views of the caldera here were unmatched.
 While you can hike in either direction, one end of the path starts in Oia and the other in Fira.

 Ammoudi Bay in Oia Santorini with houses on top